When it comes to the management of weeds, the first step is always to identify the weed so that you can deduce the management process with ease.

 - Large/hairy crabgrass

-Hairy crabgrass has flat leaves which measure 0.75 to 6 inches long and as much as 0.5 inches wide.
+Hairy crabgrass has flat leaves that measure 0.75 to 6 inches long and as much as 0.5 inches wide.
 It has a prominent midrib that is visible on both sides.

 Hairy crabgrass also has a membranous ligule with a characteristic jagged appearance.
 Its sheath which joins the leaf and the stem is well covered with straight and long hairs.